ULStats/MA4128Assessment-2018/Gerard Connaughton Quantmod.md

-Geard Connaughton
+***Gerard Connaughton***

 ### Quantmod.
-The Quantmod package for R is designed to assist the quantitative trader in the development, testing, and deployment of statistically based trading models.
+* The Quantmod package for R is designed to assist the quantitative trader in the development, testing, and deployment of statistically based trading models.
-Quantmod is a rapid prototyping environment, where quant traders can quickly and cleanly explore and build trading models.
+* Quantmod is a rapid prototyping environment, where quant traders can quickly and cleanly explore and build trading models.
-It makes modelling easier by removing the repetitive workflow issues surrounding data management, modelling interfaces, and performance analysis.
+* It makes modelling easier by removing the repetitive workflow issues surrounding data management, modelling interfaces, and performance analysis.
-It offers charting facilities that is not available elsewhere in R The features of quantmod are presented in three sections, downloading data, charting, technical indicators and other functions
+* It offers charting facilities that is not available elsewhere in R The features of quantmod are presented in three sections, downloading data, charting, technical indicators and other functions

 ### Downloading Data